 *Pair with our Snow Centers & Activities for Pre-K/Kindergarten

 Super Easy Paper Snowflake Craft

-These snowflakes are a great inexpensive way to add a little decor to your home or classroom.
-They would be cute hanging from the ceiling or attached to a window.
+Like the cutout paper snowflakes we made growing up, this snowflake craft takes very few supplies and costs almost nothing to make.
+They are a great inexpensive way to add a little decor to your home or classroom and would be adorable hanging from the ceiling or even attached to a window!

-This directions for this snowflake craft are very easy and simple, making it a great project for preschoolers and kindergartners to work on with minimal assistance.
+The directions for this snowflake craft are very easy and simple, making it a great project for preschoolers and kindergartners to work on with minimal assistance.

-5. Hang up and enjoy!
+5. Time to hang up and enjoy!

 Then, be sure you request your invitation to let us help you plan all year long inside the Print and Play Club!